Dispositions and Roles of Generically Dependent Entities: Introduction

-These examples illustrate a limitation of BFO that its users encounter regularly, if they need to represent \gdcs.
+These examples illustrate a limitation of BFO that its users encounter regularly, if they need to represent the realizable properties of \gdcs.
 The main goal of this paper is to argue that BFO should be changed in a way that allows \gdcs to have functions, dispositions, and roles.
 For this purpose, we will summarize briefly the relevant aspects of BFO in Section~\ref{sec:relatedWork} and discuss why in BFO 2020 \gdcs may not be bearers of realizable entities.
-Afterward, we will discuss a possible workaround that has been suggested by Barry Smith by using defined classes (Section~\ref{sec:workaround}).
-Finally, we propose some minimal changes to BFO, which would enable realizable entities to inhere in \gdcs in Section~\ref{sec:change}.
+In this context, we will argue that the definitions of roles and dispositions in BFO 20202 are too narrow, because they are not even applicable to immaterial entities like sites and boundaries.
+Afterward, we will discuss a possible workaround that has been suggested by Barry Smith using defined classes (Section~\ref{sec:workaround}).
+As we will argue, the approach has the advantage that it does not require any changes to BFO, but it has severe drawbacks.
+For this reason, we propose an alternative approach, which involves minimal changes to BFO that enable realizable entities to inhere in immaterial entities and \gdcs (Section~\ref{sec:change}).

-\section{Realizable entities in BFO}
+\section{Realizable Entities in BFO}

 A review of the literature on functions, dispositions, and roles is way beyond the scope of this paper.
 However, since the main purpose of this paper is to argue that BFO needs to be changed in a way that allows realizable entities to inhere in \gdcs, it is sufficient to focus on the literature of this kind of entity in the context of BFO.
 There is a significant body of work on realizable entities in BFO \cite{ arp_function_2008, rohl_representing_2011, rohl_why_2014, arp_building_2015, doi:10.3233/AO-160164, toyoshima2018formal, barton2018identity, toyoshima2021towards, rabenberg2024grounding}.
 While the views represented in these papers diverge on many issues and details, they all agree on the major point that is relevant for this paper: \gdcs are not possible bearers of functions, dispositions or roles, because these kind of entities inhere in independent continuants\footnote{Typically, the authors only discuss only material objects as possible bearers of dispositions.}.
 Thus, in the remainder of this section, we will not discuss any of these papers in detail, but rather present a general overview, which is primarily based on the axioms and annotations in BFO 2020 \cite{bfo2020}.
 However, for the sake of brevity, we simplify some aspects of BFO that are not pertinent to our discussion.